robertsd1072/StoreLayoutApp/README.md

 # Store Layout App

-Check of the Demo: https://youtu.be/0wLGVzoAl8s
+Check out the Demo: https://youtu.be/0wLGVzoAl8s

 For close to 10 months I worked at Target®, a department store in the US, since December of 2020.
 There, my job is to roam the store, locating and collecting various items for guest orders.
 I would get a list of locations in the store in a certain order, and it would be my job to go to each of those locations to collect each item until I had every item.
 In my time there, I have encountered three problems that directly affected the rate at which I could traverse the store and pick each item.